-The Company is approved as an Investment Trust Company with effect as of 16 April 2019 and is subject to tax at the UK corporation tax rate of 19%.
+The Company is approved as an Investment Trust Company with effect as of 16 April 2019 and is subject to tax at the UK corporation tax rate of 23.52%.
 An Investment Trust Company can claim a corporation tax deduction for dividends designated as interest distributions that are derived from net interest income.
 Therefore, no UK corporation tax charge has been recognised by the Company for the period ended 31 December 2023.

-of December 2020.

-31 December 2023 31 December 2022

-USD USD

-'000 '000

-a.
-Tax charge in profit or loss:

-- UK corporation tax -

-31 December 2023 31 December 2022

-USD USD

-'000 ,000

-b.
-Reconciliation of the tax charge for the year

-(Loss)/profit before tax (43,056) 14,495

-Tax at UK main rate of 23.52% (2022: 19%%) (10,127) 2,754

-Tax effect of:

-Fair value gains/(losses) on investments not taxable 14,797 564

-Foreign exchange (gain)/loss not taxable 8 70

-Non-deductible expenditure 70 23

-Deferred tax not recognised on expenses not utilised 80 (11)

-Non-taxable dividend income 4,310) (3,023)

-Dividends designated as interest distributions (518) (377)

-Tax charge for the year -
+31 December 2023 USD '000 31 December 2022 USD '000 a.
+Tax charge in profit or loss: - UK corporation tax - 31 December 2023 USD '000 31 December 2022 USD '000 B. Reconciliation of the tax charge for the year (Loss)/profit before tax (43,056) 14,495 Tax at UK main rate of 23.52% (2022: 19%) Tax effect of: (10,127) 2,754 Fair value gains/(losses) on investments not taxable Foreign exchange (gain)/loss not taxable Non-deductible expenditure 14,797 8 70 564 70 23 Deferred tax not recognised on expenses not utilised Non-taxable dividend income Dividends designated as interest distributions 80 4,310) (518) (11) (3,023) (377) Tax charge for the year - -

 The tax credit of \$518,000 (2022: \$377,000) arose as a result of dividends payable in respect of the year being designated as interest distributions in accordance with UK tax legislation specific to Investment Trust Companies.
 Investment trust companies which have been approved by HM Revenue & Customs are exempt from UK corporation tax on their capital gains.
 Due to the Company's status as an approved investment trust company, and the intention to continue meeting the conditions required to maintain that approval for the foreseeable future, the Company has not provided for deferred tax in respect of any gains or losses arising on the revaluation of its investments.
 The Company has an unrecognised deferred tax asset of \$107,000 (2022: \$36,000) in respect of tax losses which are available to be carried forward and offset against future taxable profits.
 A deferred tax asset has not been recognised as it is considered unlikely that the Company will generate taxable profits in excess of deductible expenses in future periods.
-The unrecognised deferred tax asset has been calculated using a corporation tax rate of 23.52% (2022: 25.19%).
+The unrecognised deferred tax asset has been calculated using a corporation tax rate of 25% (2022: 25%).